 Academic institutions that wish to participate in the scholars grant program must demonstrate a commitment to minority student success that is evidenced in their recruitment, admission, retention, education, and graduation (RAREG) of African American, American Indian, and Latino engineering students.

 To be eligible for the NACME Scholars Program students must enroll in an engineering program at a partner university, be a URM, and maintain a minimum required GPA (from 2.5 – 2.8).
-For Fellowship GPA requirements differ according to the fellowship.
-Click on links below for more details about Native American scholarships and other programs
+For Fellowships, GPA requirements differ according to the fellowship.
+Click here for more details about underrepsented minority (African American, American Indian, and Latino) scholarships and other underrepresnted minority scholarship programs.

 Academic performance criteria for NACME support differs somewhat for each student stream.

 - High school seniors must be accepted by the university’s college of engineering (at the end of the freshman year, NACME assumes a minimum GPA of 2.5 on a scale of 4.0).

 - Currently enrolled students must have completed a calculus, physics, or chemistry course, earning at least a “B,” and be accepted into engineering.